Are you ashamed of feeling ashamed?

 When we are not able to fully express our anger at the abuser or understand the cause of these events, we shame ourselves instead.
 Someone has to be blamed for what happened.
 It’s convenient to blame ourselves because as children, we are at the stage of figuring ourselves out and defining ourselves.

-We easily associate any events to our self-worth.
+We easily associate any events with our self-worth.

 Overcoming Shame: How to Deal with Toxic Shame from Your Childhood?